kencodest/Facial-recognition/README.md

 # Facial-recognition
-This repo contains my work on facial recognition mini-projects It is currently work in progress
+This repo contains my work on facial recognition mini-projects.

+It is currently work in progress